dotnet/core-setup/Documentation/design-docs/native-hosting.md

 * If there's no `first host context` in the process the first call to `hostfxr_initialize_...` will create a new `first host context`.
 There can only be one `first host context` in existence at any point in time.
 * Calling `hostfxr_initialize...` when `first host context` already exists will always return a `secondary host context`.
 * The `first host context` blocks creation of any other host context until it is used to load and initialize the CoreCLR runtime.
 This means that `hostfxr_initialize...` and subsequently one of the "run" methods must be called on the `first host context` to unblock creation of `secondary host contexts`.
 * Calling `hostfxr_initialize...` will block until the `first host context` is initialized, a "run" method is called on it and the CoreCLR is loaded and initialized.
 The `hostfxr_initialize...` will block potentially indefinitely.
-The method will block very early on, all of the operations done by the initialize will only happen once it's unblocked.
+The method will block very early on.
+All of the operations done by the initialize will only happen once it's unblocked.
 * `first host context` can fail to initialize the runtime (or anywhere up to that point).
 If this happens, it's marked as failed and is not considered a `first host context` anymore.
 This unblocks the potentially waiting `hostfxr_initialize...` calls.
 In this case the first `hostfxr_initialize...` after the failure will create a new `first host context`.
 * `first host context` can be closed using `hostfxr_close` before it is used to initialize the CoreCLR runtime.
 This is similar to the failure above, the host context is marked as "closed/failed" and is not considered `first host context` anymore.
 This unblocks any waiting `hostfxr_initialize...` calls.
 * Once the `first host context` successfully initialized the CoreCLR runtime it is permanently marked as "successful" and will remain the `first host context` for the lifetime of the process.
 Such host context can (and should) be closed via the `hostfxr_close` when not used anymore, but internally it will remain active.